György Lukács

-György Lukács (born György Bernát Löwinger; Szegedi Lukács György; Georg Bernard Lukács; 13 April 1885 – 4 June 1971) was a Hungarian Marxist philosopher, literary historian, literary critic, and aesthetician.
+György Lukács (born Bernát György Löwinger; Szegedi Lukács György; Georg Bernard Lukács; 13 April 1885 – 4 June 1971) was a Hungarian Marxist philosopher, literary historian, literary critic, and aesthetician.
 He was one of the founders of Western Marxism, an interpretive tradition that departed from the Soviet Marxist ideological orthodoxy.
 He developed the theory of reification, and contributed to Marxist theory with developments of Karl Marx's theory of class consciousness.
 He was also a philosopher of Leninism.
-He ideologically developed and organised Lenin's pragmatic revolutionary practices into the formal philosophy of vanguard-party revolution.
+He ideologically developed and organised Vladimir Lenin's pragmatic revolutionary practices into the formal philosophy of vanguard-party revolution.